-In order to qualify for Access Arrangements (e.g. extra time, word processing, rest breaks, prompter, reader, practical assistant and scribe) the candidate must meet the requirements as set out by Joint Council for Qualifications (JCQ) Access Arrangements and Reasonable Adjustments and Special Considerations.
-A Form 8 -JCQ/AA/LD must be used to record information about a candidate's access arrangements.
+In order to qualify for Access Arrangements (e.g. extra time, word processing, rest breaks, prompter, reader, practical assistant and scribe), the candidate must meet the requirements as set out in Joint Council for Qualifications (JCQ) Access Arrangements and Reasonable Adjustments.
+A Form 8 - JCQ/AA/LD must be used to record information about a candidate's access arrangements.

-The Head of Learning Support must complete Section A of the Form 8 prior to the specialist assessment.
-In order for the Head of Learning Support to be able to complete Section A of the Form 8, there must be a clear justification based upon:
+The Head of Learning Support must complete Part 1 of the Form 8 prior to the specialist assessment.
+In order for the Head of Learning Support to be able to complete Part 1 of the Form 8, there must be a clear justification based upon:

-- A history of need and history of support based on the candidate's significant and persistent difficulties - That the candidate's difficulties/disabilities impact on teaching and learning within the classroom - The normal way of working within the school (centre) and support given to the candidate relate to aproposed access arrangement
+- a history of need and history of support based on the candidate's significant and persistent difficulties - the candidate's difficulties/disabilities impact on teaching and learning within the classroom - the normal way of working within the school (centre) and support given to the candidate relate to a proposed access arrangement

 The school's Specialist Assessor (Head of Learning Support) will complete Section C of the Form 8.
 The school has one in-house specialist assessor.
 The school holds evidence of the assessors' qualifications for inspection purposes.
-Section B is filled in by the Head of Learning Support after the assessment is complete and identifies the access arrangements that are being requested.
+Part 2 is also filled in by the Specialist Assessor after the assessment is complete and gives test results as standardised scores.
+Part 3 is then completed by the Head of Learning Support who makes recommendations for access arrangements/adjustments.

-The school is unable to accept privately commissioned reports without prior consultation with the school as they do not satisfy JCQ criteria 7.3.6 of JCQ Access Arrangements and Reasonable Adjustments and Special Considerations.
+The school is unable to accept privately commissioned reports without prior consultation with the school as they do not satisfy JCQ criteria 7.3.6 of JCQ Access Arrangements and Reasonable Adjustments.